 - Only Sane Man: By the end, Bennell, and no one left unaffected believes him.
 Ultimately, however, the psychiatrist realizes Bennell was telling the truth after some medics report having to dig a man out from under a wrecked truck full of giant seed pods.

 - OOC Is Serious Business: The Trope Codifier.
 Prior to this, people acting strangely were usually doing so to further an aim in their story.
 Here, it's an end unto itself, and pure Paranoia Fuel.

 - Pretend We're Dead: Miles and Becky feign emotionlessness to walk through the pod-infested town safely.
-The other versions followed suit.
-Thwarted in the 1978 version, where a messed up clone that has a busker's head upon the body of his dog frightens the female protagonist so badly she gives the game away, and in the original she screams on seeing a dog almost run over by a truck.
+Becky gives the game away when she screams on seeing a dog run over.

 - You Have to Believe Me!: Miles resorts to banging on cars, screaming like a lunatic.
 One of the pod people lampshades it, saying to let him go because no one will believe him anyway.